judka-uriel/uriel-book/uriel_en.md

 <!-- The sefirah Da'at is not linked to egoism, since in the process of
 copying information into the mind nothing diminishes from the world.
-But when understanding is formed in the mind through the sefirah Binah, this is already exclusive asset that can be shared with the world. -->
+But when understanding is formed in the mind through the sefirah Binah, this is already exclusive asset that can be shared with the world.

+There are two paths for filling the sefirah of Binah:

+1. independently performing the work of analyzing and systematizing information received through the sefirah of Da'at;
+2. receiving ready-made understanding in the form of knowledge through the sefirah of Da'at, when that understanding has been worked out by someone else.
+   But even in the second case, a person exerts effort to form understanding in their own mind.
+-->

 Binah and Chokhmah correspond to finding and correcting an error.
 Binah is receiving the answer to the question “Why doesn't it work?”